 You’re the Chief Marketing Officer of a large multinational, or a Group Marketing Manager.
 Whatever your title, you’re a senior executive looking at millions of dollars being invested in corporate sponsorship across your company, and you know there are problems.

 Some of the decisions appear to lack rigour.
 Some brands sponsor strategically, while others appear to be picking partners out of a hat.
-Some investments are barely leveraged, while others aren’t leveraged at all.
+Some investments are leveraged well, some are barely leveraged, while others aren’t leveraged at all.

 You may have noticed that the degree of sophistication applied to sponsorship is dependent on the individual managing the brand, and can change dramatically when that person moves on.
 You may even be seeing some bright spots, and wondering how you can implement that kind of thinking, company-wide.